 Pisac is a destination that delights its visitors by providing a much more intense and close contact with the reality of life and the residents, in addition to having much more empty scenarios than what is found in the main tourist attractions of the Imperial City of the Incas.

-In addition, for those interested in archaeology, a tour of the Pisac Archaeological Site is a must, an Inca structure built under the order of Inca Pachacutec that has the shape of a partridge that exists only in this region.
-According to some researchers, this is believed to have been a royal precinct of this Inca ruler who is so famous in history.
+In addition, for those interested in archaeology, a tour of the Pisac Archaeological Site is a must.
+This Inca structure was built under the order of Inca Pachacutec which has the shape of a partridge that exists only in this region.
+To learn more, explore our guide to Pisac in the Sacred Valley of the Incas!

 Ollantaytambo